T. rex skeleton sells for more than $5M at Zurich auction, less than expected

 “It could be that it was a composite — that could be why the purists didn’t go for it,” Karl Green, the auction house’s marketing director, said by phone.
 “It’s a fair price for the dino.
 I hope it’s going to be shown somewhere in public.”

 Green did not identify the buyer, but said it was a “European private collector.”
-Including the “buyer’s premium” and fees, the sale came to 5.5 million Swiss francs (about $6.1 million), Koller said.
+Including the “buyer’s premium” and fees, the sale came to about $6.1 million, Koller said.

 Promoters said the composite T. rex, dubbed “Trinity,” was built from specimens retrieved from three sites in the Hell Creek and Lance Creek formations of Montana and Wyoming between 2008 and 2013.